adamtow/watchcuts/docs/English.md

 ### 3. Add the WatchCuts Cron Job to Cronios
 If you want your shortcuts to run automatically, WatchCuts needs to be running periodically via [Cronios, the shortcuts scheduler for iOS](#cronios).

->Always run WatchCuts from the Shortcuts Home screen instead of the Edit screen.
+> Always run WatchCuts from the Shortcuts Home screen instead of the Edit screen.
 While it’s not as long of a shortcut as Cronios, LaunchCuts, or GeoCuts, it’s long enough to make things slow if you tap run from the Edit screen.

 Once setup is complete, your next task is to create your first shortcut-reminder in WatchCuts.

 ***

+<span id="first-watchcuts-shortcut-reminder"></span>
-## Your First WatchCut Shortcut-Reminder
+## Your First WatchCuts Shortcut-Reminder
 From the WatchCuts Home screen, do the following to create and test your first WatchCut shortcut-reminder:

 1. Tap **Add Shortcuts**.